Does this test have other names?

 What do my test results mean?

-Normal results are negative, which means you don't have HLA-B27 in your blood.
-A positive
+A negative result mean you don't have HLA-B27 in your blood.
+A positive result means

-test means HLA-B27 was found in your blood.
-You may have a higher-than-average risk
+HLA-B27 was found in your blood.
+You may have a higher-than-average risk of certain

 If you need an organ or tissue transplant and your HLA antigens are not compatible